zachwood0s/HackKstate2018/README.md

 ## Playing the Game

-A running server for the game can be found with [this link](http://spacegame-hackkstate2018.7e14.starter-us-west-2.openshiftapps.com/).
+A running server for the game can be found with ~~[this link](http://spacegame-hackkstate2018.7e14.starter-us-west-2.openshiftapps.com/)~~  (not any more).
 The game will begin by asking if you want to be a screen or a controller.
 Controllers are required to be a mobile device with gyroscopic capabilities.
 The screen is the place where all ships can be viewed.
 If controller is chosen, a ship editor will open.
 Here you have the ability to customize your ship with various pieces.

 ### Ship Pieces